gingerbeardman/WorldFlags/README.md

 - PNG images have been optimised

 ## Changelog
-1.1, modification of the existing plugin to fix several bugs
+1.1, modification of the existing plugin to fix several issues
 1.0, initial release by vbgamer45

 ## Details